craigbruenderman/blog/content/posts/git-part-2/index.md

 ## Conclusion

-That wraps up the whirlwind primer for Git.
+That wraps up a very short primer for Git.
 I've skipped a lot, so head to that book for much better coverage.
 This post was mainly helpful for me to dust off some Git cobwebs and play with some features of Hugo+Blowfish.